Delaware Valley Friends Lower School

 Learn more about the faculty members who will be working with Lower School students in the DVFS Lower School grades 3-5.Read More >

 What does a typical day in the Lower School at Delaware Valley Friends look like?Read More >

 - Lower School Inquiry

 Start a conversation with the Delaware Valley Friends School Admissions Team.
 We'll answer any questions you may have, help you find out if DV is a good fit for your student, and assist you in navigating the admissions process.Read More >

 Our expert faculty know how to engage young minds using the most effective, research and evidence-based approaches to help our students build a solid foundation for middle and upper school success.
 A deep understanding of the skills and abilities students need to develop in early school years coupled with a commitment to discover what each student needs to access effective learning creates a dynamic and nurturing classroom environment.

 We believe in the power of educating students who learn differently under the guidance of Quaker principles and practice.
 Our students, who are often judged and misunderstood because of their academic difficulties in mainstream schools, are embraced as people of infinite inherent worth and able to meet their full potential because of the environment and programs of Delaware Valley Friends School.

-With the creation of a lower school program, DVFS becomes the only Friends school in the Philadelphia area dedicated solely to the education of students who learn differently from elementary through high school.
+DVFS is the only Friends school in the Philadelphia area dedicated solely to the education of students who learn differently from elementary through high school.

 Delaware Valley Friends welcomes students in grades 3 - 12 with learning differences, particularly in reading (dyslexia), writing (dysgraphia), math (dyscalculia), memory (long-term and working), processing speed, ADHD and executive functioning challenges.